Sage-Bionetworks/sage-monorepo/apps/openchallenges/app/README.md

 - Proxy config: The configuration used by the Nginx to proxy requests to API servers can be specified in `docker/nginx/templates/http.conf.template`.
 CORS is enabled on the OC API gateway so there is no need to proxy the requests sent to it.
+- App config: The configuration used by the web app is defined by the file `src/config/config.json.template` and the environment variables specified to the container.